naistangz/Technical_Training/docs/Week9_Networking/VPC_Setup.md

 - A **private subnet**, for example your backend databases, would be inaccessible by default from the Internet.
 - In order to make a subnet public or private, you have to add an Internet gateway.
 - The **main difference** is the **route** the traffic takes out to the Internet - the Internet Gateway of the NAT Gateway.

+## Public Subnet Prerequisites
+- The public subnet hosting the bastion instance must have the following:
+- [x] An Internet Gateway for SSH server responses to the SSH Client.
+- [x] A Routing Rule in the subnet's Route Talbes directing SSH responses to the Internet Gateway.
+- [x] A compute instance with access to the app-server
+- [x] An SSH public key corresponding a private key on the SSH client.
+- [x] An Ingress rules allowing access to port 22.
+Port 22 is the default for SSH

+## Private Subnet Prerequistes
+- The private subnet hosting the app-server must have the following.
+- [x] A compute Instance with access back to the bastion host.
+- [x] An SSH public key corresponding to a private key on the SSH client.
+- [x] An Ingress rule allowing access to port 22.

 ## IGW
 - An Internet Gateway is a managed component by AWS that is attached to your VPC and acts as a gateway between your VPC and the outside world.